Aadil-Faheem/SoulBox/README.md

-# Soulbox
+# SoulBox

-Welcome to **Soulbox**!
+Welcome to **SoulBox**!
 A collection of random, fun, and learning projects that I’m building for fun and personal growth.
 The goal of this repository is to explore new ideas, experiment with different technologies, and create tools that help with everyday tasks and coding challenges.

 <img
 src="https://media0.giphy.com/media/v1.Y2lkPTc5MGI3NjExNWMzMmFocGNjYXdqbndhcnlqdWx0YmhjdnlsZ2M1cDlnbDVsYzE2aiZlcD12MV9pbnRlcm5hbF9naWZfYnlfaWQmY3Q9Zw/Rlqzt1kP5459lJi6oi/giphy.gif" height="600" />